-Join Vince Kotchian for an in-depth discussion in this video Calculating average price, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Calculating average price, part of Learning Everyday Math.

 - All right, in this movie I'm gonna show you…how to calculate the average price of an item…when there's a discount like buy two get one free,…or when you're combining two differently priced bulk items,…like things like coffee beans.…So before I do that, let me just give you a quick…definition of how to do an average.…So let's say you had three different apples.…One of them was 6 oz in weight,…one of them was 4 oz,…and the third one was 8 oz.…